 I first learned how to crochet when I was 12 years old.
 Back then, the ragingly popular colors of the early 1990s for my awesome popcorn blanket were pink, mauve, mulberry, and something between salmon and peach.
-STYLIN!
-After being solidly ridiculed during my teenage years, I was convinced that crocheting was relegated to amazingly uncool terms such as “granny square” and “afghan” (both of which I was quite good at at one time and covered my college dorm room.
-Yes I was that person you really wanted to be friends with).
-So, convinced that my crocheting skills would only ever produce potholders and really sad, unwanted baby blankets, I put my hooks away for about oh… fifteen years.
+Yassssss.
+I was convinced that crocheting was relegated to amazingly uncool terms such as “granny square” and “afghan” (both of which I was quite good at at one time and covered my college dorm room).
+So, convinced that my crocheting skills would only ever produce potholders and really unfortunate, unwanted baby blankets, I put my hooks away for about oh… fifteen years.

-I picked them again three years ago in a desperate attempt to start up a hobby to replace my newly married hours of evening TV watching.
+I picked them again in 2009 in an attempt to start up a hobby to replace my newly married hours of evening TV watching.
 Crocheted hats – stylish, fashionable crocheted hats, shockingly enough – were starting to rage everywhere, and I thought I’d give it a go.
-I never thought I’d soon become known as “the hat lady” amongst a crowd where “the hat lady” is not exactly considered a positive term of endearment, but oh well, I’ve embraced it and here I am today, with an entire room and several bookshelves dedicated solely to yarn and now blogging for your enjoyment.
+I never thought I’d soon become known as “the hat lady”, but here I am today, with several bookshelves dedicated solely to yarn and now blogging for your enjoyment.

 In 2012 my husband started a job with the U.S. Department of State that has us traveling around the world in two year stints.
-So, here I am, posting this from Beijing, China, and in a few years (hopefully) blogging from Santiago, Chile.
+So, here I am, posting this from Beijing, China, all the way to currently Bratislava, Slovakia.
 It’s possible occasional country-related weirdness will be inserted – all about yarn, of course.

 About Classy Crochet